Perak Island

-Perak Island is a small rocky island which constitutes the westernmost extremity of Malaysian territory.
+Perak Island (Pulau Perak, Jawi: ڤولاو ڤيراق) is a small rocky island which constitutes the westernmost extremity of Malaysian territory.
+Its diameter is around 200 meters.
 The island is a sandstone rock that rises from the Strait of Malacca.
+It has a steep cliff with a height of more than 100m.

-Perak Island is part of the Malaysian state of Kedah and is expected to be designated as a marine protected area.
+Perak Island is part of the Malaysian state of Kedah, administered under Yan District.
+It is expected to be designated as a marine protected area.
+The island is 158 km northwest of Penang, the nearest metropolitan area.

 In March 2014, Malaysia Airlines Flight 370 disappeared off the Malaysian radar near the island.

+On 25 July 2022, Sultan Sallehuddin of Kedah declared Perak Island as the new reference point for Islamic Calendar calculation, replacing Tanjung Chinchin in Langkawi.